Staffing Levels and Dependency Audit - Care Homes

 • Q15 | Unanswered

-Are dependency scores reviewed at a defined frequency and when residents’ needs change (falls, infections, hospital discharge, end-of-life)?
+Are dependency scores reviewed at a defined frequency and whenever residents' needs change?

 Supporting Notes